 Components: We utilize direct instruction, guided practice, and independent practice.
 We emphasize practicing skills, applying skills to real-life situations, and communicating mathematical results.

 Curriculum: Science is taught using the FOSS Series.
 Foss is an acronym for Full Option Science Series.
 This program has many components including hands-on learning, direct instruction, scientific methodology, and problem solving.

 Components: Science instruction includes direct teaching, independent learning, experiments, investigations, observations, and demonstrations.

 Curriculum: Social Studies instruction centers around studying Nebraska.
-It involves all strands of Social Studies specifically geography, citizenship, government, technology, culture, economics, and history.
+Social studies is taught using The Nebraska Adventure, which involves all strands of Social Studies specifically geography, citizenship, government, technology, culture, economics, and history.
 Our materials include newspapers, historical documents, pictures, videos, historical fiction books, and the internet.

-Components: Social Studies instruction is as varied as the materials.
+Components: Social Studies instruction is as varied as the curriculum.
 We integrate direct instruction (whole class), small group activities, and a variety of projects.
-Our field trip to the State Capital is the highlight of the Nebraska Unit.
-Mrs. Austin will be teaching social studies to all fourth grade students.
+Our field trip to the State Capital is the highlight of the year.

 Curriculum: Students receive direct instruction in the Zaner-Bloser method of cursive handwriting.
 We begin with a review.
 After our review is complete, the students will complete most work in cursive.

 Components: Each student completes handwriting exercises.
 Handwriting is also assessed in other curricular areas.
 On daily work, legibility – NOT letter formation – is the emphasis.